OliviaNabbosa89/DS_project1/README.md

 * Calendar_analysis   - Answers questions 5 & 6.
 * Predicting_prices   - Answers question 7.
 * my_functions        - Customerized functions.
+I include markdown cells to define the goal, steps of the code and present summary of the results.
+There are in-line comments to further describe some steps in the code.

 ## **Results**